Breitenbush Hot Springs Retreat & Conference Center: Current organization

-The current permanent community of 10 to 15 individuals, workers and their families, continued to live in the community village year-round on the 154 acre site until evacuated in September 2020.
+The current community consists of several dozen workers and their families, who live in the community village year-round on the 154 acre site.
+Tere was a drastic reduction in member-owners following the 2020 wildfires, but as of 2024, the community is growing again.
 New members were approved by the co-op's Board of Directors after a year of work and purchasing an equity share.
 Members of the cooperative have the ultimate authority when voting on issues in semi-annual stakeholder meetings, while day-to-day operations are delegated to the Board and managing staff.
 Members of the Board are elected from the resident stakeholders.
 The community is supported entirely by revenue from its retreat center operations, and adult members are expected to contribute by participating in day-to-day operations of the business.
 Pay for permanent non-director positions is minimum wage, but workers enjoy many benefits, including housing, utilities, food, vacation time, and health care.

 Pre-cooperative history

 After being encountered by trappers arriving from the Hudson's Bay Company, Breitenbush was homesteaded by Claude Mansfield.
 The homestead patent was granted on August 16, 1904, by Theodore Roosevelt.
 John Minto, who led a surveying expedition along the Santiam River in 1874, named the area "Breitenbush" after Lewis Breitenbucher, a one-armed hunter living in the area.
 Although Minto incorrectly remembered the hunter's name when mapping the area, 'Breitenbush' has remained in use.

 In 1927 the site was purchased by Merle Bruckman, who constructed a resort and operated it as the Breitenbush Hot Springs Mineral Company for about 20 years during its historic heyday.
 Management changed hands thereafter and the resort closed in 1972.